-Thais like it because of the communal aspect of this type of restaurant.
+Thais & Chinese like it because of the communal aspect of this type of restaurant.
 You cook your own food at the table – more on this later.
 Russians like it because you can eat a lot cheaply. ( And there is also a Russian speaking member of staff. )

 So, you just turn up.
 Sit down.
-Order your drinks and a guy will arrive with a big earthenware charcoal filled bucket / grill.
+Order your drinks and a guy will arrive with a big earthenware charcoal filled bucket.
 Sitting on top is a metal dish with raised centre.
 A jug of clear ‘soup’ will also appear.
 Pour this into the metal tray.
 You now have the option to either boil the meat and veggies or grill them.
 There’s also three sauces, Very Spicy, Hot and Not Quite as Hot.
 Next to the vats of sauce, there’s a few bottles of ketchup for the kiddies and Americans.

 The restaurant is called ‘Goong Ka Ta’ for a reason – ‘goong’ = prawn.
 Another reason why it’s popular is that unlike many restaurants of this type, it’s not just meat, you can eat as many prawns as you like.
-And they are a decent size.
+And they fresh and are a decent size.
 Of course you need to take the heads, legs and shells off first before cooking.
 No-one is going to do that for you.
 It’s a very hands on dining experience.

-Along with the prawns, there’s also some fish, squid and numerous cuts of chicken, pork and beef.
+Along with the prawns, there’s also fish, squid and numerous cuts of chicken, pork and beef.
 Beef is often a bit on the leathery side in cheap restaurants but here it’s edible – which was another pleasant surprise first time I tried it.

 In addition to the meat there’s a selection of veggies including Enoki mushrooms which are one of my favourites.
 If you need some carbs with your protein, there are cooked side dishes – french fries, fried rice, potatoes, sweetcorn, nuggets of some type – I think fish and chicken (hard to tell) , and some odd-looking sushi.
 There’s also fruit and ‘Namkeng Sai’ – a shaved ice dessert.
-You just fill a bowl with jelly bits, ice and sweet coconut based syrup.
-It’s very sweet but also tasty.
+You just fill a bowl with jelly bits, ice and sweet coconutty syrup.
+It’s very sweet but also delicious.

 Price: $ – $$